apache/incubator-baremaps/docs/examples/naturalearth/index.md

     "data/packages/natural_earth_vector.sqlite"
 ```

-To improve performance, an spatial index should be created for each geometry columns.
+To improve performance, a spatial index should be created for each geometry columns.
 Such queries can be generated from the schema itself with the following query:

 ```postgresql